Supex PU 25, Polyurethane sealant

-Polyurethane sealant PU 25 is an organic material used for sealing and bonding.
-Its properties like resilence, flexibility, bond strength, UV resistance, hardness etc can be modified as per aplication requirements.
+Polyurethane sealant PU 25 is made for India in Europe.
+It is an organic material used for sealing and bonding.
+Its properties like resilience, flexibility, bond strength, UV resistance, hardness etc can be modified as per application requirements.

 Used in joints between prefabricated building elements, in joints of rainwater collection pipes on roofs and in rain gutters, insulating joints between precast concrete blocks and sealing of joints of aluminum pipes in HVAC (ventilation) sector.

-Especially used in automotive industry, in the manufacture of vehicles, in the repair of auto glass, in the sealing of metal structures such as containers and trucks, in the manufacture and installation of air conditioning in HVAC systems, in order to reduce vibration and provide sealing in metal sheet joints.
+Especially used in automotive industry, in the manufacture of vehicles, in the sealing of metal structures such as containers and trucks, in the manufacture and installation of air conditioning in HVAC systems, in order to reduce vibration and provide sealing in metal sheet joints.

-Supex PU 25 by Anagha Engineers, is a high-quality multipurpose non-sag one-part Polyurethane sealant that cures on exposure to atmospheric moisture to form a durable elastomer.
+Supex PU 25, polyurethane sealant developed for India, is a high-quality multipurpose non-sag one-part Polyurethane sealant that cures on exposure to atmospheric moisture to form a durable elastomer.
 Supex PU 25 has been especially developed for Indian subtropical conditions.
 Most suitable in high temperature & extreme humid conditions.
 Usage mostly in Bonding & sealing for Bus Body, Rail Coaches, expansion joint sealing and other automotove / construction applications.

 Characteristics of Supex PU 25